noevazz/learning_docker/README.md

 - `-i` stands for interactive.
 It keeps STDIN open even if not attached.
 This allows you to interact with the command running inside the container.
     - "attached" refers to the act of connecting your local terminal to the standard input (stdin), standard output (stdout), and standard error (stderr) streams of a running container.
 So `-i` means keep the stdin of the container even if is not connected to my local terminal.
+    - The `-i` option works without the `-t` option but not the other way around. `-t` attach a pseudo-tty but still need the stdin to be open.
 - `-t` stands for allocate a pseudo-TTY.
 This simulates a terminal, allowing you to interact with the shell (bash in this case) as if you were directly connected to it.
     - `-t` option attaches the pseudo-tty to your local terminal.